sobpf/ReactiveProgramming/index.md

 - filtering observables - operators that only emits items matching a criteria
 - combining observables - operators which combine different observables into a single one
 - and many more

+**Single**

+A single is a special observable.
+It doesn't emit a series of items but either emits on item or an error notification.

+**Subject**

+A subject is both observer and observable.
+It can subscribe to an observable and can pass through items it observes as well as emit new items.

 **Schedulers**